j-Sans/FreeSpaceLengthAnalyzer/README.md

 * framesToRecord — This is the number of frames to parse and slice up.
 This is typically 1, but especially with very large depths, if a single frame doesn't provide enough samples, then this can be increased.
 * depth — This OVERRIDES a depth provided with the -d flag.
 * squareLengthDecrement — This OVERRIDES a decrement provided with the -l flag.

-## Current Status
-Please note: this README is incomplete.
-The program needs more testing and this readme needs to be expanded.
-These are some of the update plans.

-Currently, the focus has been on `/Source/`.
-The other folders can be ignored.
-* Add example files to demonstrate the program into the directory, with description in readme
-* Add explanation of movie files to README and link to Kai's work (with permission).
-Also add calcinput and makecalcinput for when running the program with -s.
-* Add polydispersity to main source folder
-* Figure out about running the visualizer

 ## Acknowledgements
 This program was made with the help of Kai Zhang for Prof. Sanat Kumar in the Department of Chemical Engineering at Columbia University.
 It would not have been possible without the assistance and guidance of Kai.